OWASP/www-project-ai-security-and-privacy-guide/WAISEwhiteboard.md

 Another categorization is to distinguish between physical input maniupulation (e.g. changing the real world to influence for example a camera image) and digital input manipulation (e.g. changing the digital image).
 Another example is a prompt to a large language model that tries to evade any protections against unwanted answers.

 **Controls for evasion**
-* Rule-based or human oversight of the model behavior
+* OVERSIGHT.
+OVersight of model behaviour by humans or business logic
   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.
-* Implement tools to detect if a data point is excentric or not (Datascience)
+* DETECTODD.
+Implement tools to detect if a data point is excentric or not (Datascience)
-* Implement tools to detect specific evasions (Datascience)
+* DETECTPERTUBATION.
+Implement tools to detect specific evasions (Datascience)
-* Choose a model design less resilient to evasion (Datascience)
+* ROBUSTMODEL.
+Choose a model design less resilient to evasion (Datascience)
-* Add adversarial examples to the training set to make the model more resilient (Datascience)
+* TRAINADVERSARIAL.
+Add adversarial examples to the training set to make the model more resilient (Datascience)

 ### Black box evasion attack
  Input is manipulated in a way not based on the internals of the model.